MicrosoftDocs/VBA-Docs/api/Visio.EndPage.md

 # VisWebPageSettings.EndPage Property (Visio Save As Web)

-Specifies the page number of the last page in the range when you save a range of pages as a Web page.
+Specifies the page number of the last page in the range when you save a range of pages as a webpage.
 Read/write.

 ## Syntax